gempy-project/gempy/docs/source/index.rst

     </div>

+GemPy was furthermore designed to allow the performance of Bayesian inference for stochastic geological modeling.
+This was achieved writing GemPy's core algorithm in Theano (http://deeplearning.net/software/theano/) and coupling it with PyMC3 (https://pymc-devs.github.io/pymc3/notebooks/getting_started.html).
+This enables the use of advanced HMC methods and is of special relevance when considering uncertainties in model input data and the availability of additional secondary information.

-In addition to the interpolation GeMpy has been created with the idea of perform Bayesian Inferences in geological modeling (de la Varga and Wellmann, 2016).
-Due to this, the whole interpolation algorithm has been written in the optimization packge theano (http://deeplearning.net/software/theano/) what allows the computation of gradients opening the door to the use of advance HMC methods coupling GeMpy and PyMC3 (https://pymc-devs.github.io/pymc3/notebooks/getting_started.html).
-Also, the use of theano allows the use of the GPU through cuda (see theano doc for more information).
+(This optimization package allows the computation of gradients opening the door to the use of advance HMC methods coupling GeMpy and PyMC3 (https://pymc-devs.github.io/pymc3/notebooks/getting_started.html).
+Also, the use of theano allows the use of the GPU through cuda (see theano doc for more information).)

 For a more detail elaboration of the theory behind GemPy, take a look at the upcoming scientific publication "GemPy 1.0: open-source stochastic geological modeling and inversion" by de la Varga et al. (2018).